 In some circumstances you have the right to restrict the processing of your personal data.

 However, we will only otherwise process it, for the establishment, exercise or defence of legal claims; for the protection of the rights of another natural or legal person; or for reasons of important public interest.

-If your information has been passed over to our panel of lender/s you will need to contact them requesting to exercise your right to restrict processing, regarding the information they hold about you.
+If your information has been passed over to lender(s) on our panel you will need to contact them requesting to exercise your right to restrict processing, regarding the information they hold about you.